-The RASKC program and services are supported directly by program revenues (pet licensing fees and other fees/fines), as well as the General Funds from King County and many of the contracting cities.
-In 2013, RASKC program generated revenues supported 49% of the RASKC program expenses, with pet licensing accounting for 44% and fees/fines accounting for 5%.
-The remaining 51% of operating expenses are supported by contributions from the County's General Fund and payments from contract cities.
+The RASKC program and services are supported directly by program revenues (pet licensing fees and other fees/fines), as well as General Funds from King County and many of the contracting cities.

+In 2015, RASKC-generated revenues supported 55% of program expenses, with pet licensing accounting for 46% and fees/fines/donations accounting for other 9%.
+The remaining 45% of operating expenses are supported by contributions from the County's General Fund and payments from contract cities.
+By comparison, in 2013, RASKC-generated revenues supported 49% of program expenses, with pet licensing accounting for 44% and fees/fines accounting for 5%.
+The remaining 51% of operating expenses was supported by contributions from the County's General Fund and payments from contract cities.

-The RASKC pet licensure rate of approximately 21% is on the high end of animal services programs in the county, but is insufficient to fund the entire program.
+The RASKC pet licensure rate of approximately 23% is on the high end of animal services programs in the county, but is insufficient to fund the entire program.
 To raise licensing (including renewal) revenues, RASKC uses mailings, both direct and saturation, creates and implements jurisdictional marketing campaigns, partnering with over 450 pet licensing sales and/or information providers, uses door to door canvassing, and has a presence at dozens of events around the County annually.